betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 > An element is one of the parts of something that makes it work, or a quality that makes someone or something effective.

-PutPlant breaks down a Planter's experience into simple elements.
+Put(Plant) breaks down a Planter's experience into simple elements.
 Each element has its own particular properties which when varied affect

 Moto is the first person experience of Movement